In the shadow of the mines: landscape art in Genk

 Almost invisible in the grass, we see a tile with two footprints on it pointing in a certain direction.
 Through the information in the ErfgoedApp we learn that the artists' guild painted the landscape here 150 years ago.
 So we are literally standing in the footsteps of the artists!

-Using images of the paintings in the ErfgoedApp , we can vividly imagine what the place must have looked like back then: we can just barely see the Kozenhuisje with its original inhabitants appearing before us.
+Using images of the paintings in the ErfgoedApp , we can vividly imagine what the place must have looked like back then: we barely see the Kozenhuisje with its original inhabitants appearing before us.

 0:00